Caoyichao/STCNet/README.md

 # Contact
 If you have any question, please feel free to contact me (Yichao Cao, caoyichao@seu.edu.cn).
+Thanks :-)